turbot/steampipe-plugin-newrelic/docs/tables/newrelic_component.md

 # Table: newrelic_component

-The `newrelic_component` table can be used to obtain information on components monitored in NewRelic.
+The `newrelic_component` table can be used to obtain information on components monitored in New Relic.

 ## Examples